strangedev/xkcd-term/README.md

   -o string
     	controls the output format.
 Choose: 'human', 'json', 'yaml', 'xml', 'select' (default "human") -s string
     	selects value to output.
 For use only with 'select' output format.
-Choose: 'Title', 'URL', 'ImageURL', 'ImageAltText' (default "ImageURL")
+Choose: 'Title', 'URL', 'ImageURL', 'Caption' (default "ImageURL")
+  -t uint
+    	(Optional) Number of hours after which the feed cache is marked as stale.
+To improve performance, the feed is only fetched every few hours.
+Setting -t to 0 disables the cache.
+This option only applies when fetching the latest comics, i.e. when -i is 0.
+Also, when fetching more than about 4 comics using -n, they might not all be in the cache in which case they're fetched without the cache. (default 8)
 ```

 #### Examples